rust-lang/book/second-edition/src/ch03-01-variables-and-mutability.md

 ### Shadowing

-As we saw in the guessing game tutorial in Chapter 2, we can declare new variables with the same name as a previous variables, and the new variable *shadows* the previous variable.
+As we saw in the guessing game tutorial in Chapter 2, we can declare a new variable with the same name as a previous variable, and the new variable *shadows* the previous variable.
 Rustaceans say that the first variable is *shadowed* by the second, which means that the second variable’s value is what we’ll see when we use the variable.
 We can shadow a variable by using the same